xim3320/SPaRTAN/SPaRTAN_python/README.md

 ```
 ### Cross-validation
-SPaRTan model has 4 parameters pectrumA, spectrumB, rsL2 and lambda.
+SPaRTAN model has 4 parameters pectrumA, spectrumB, rsL2 and lambda.
 Their values are determined by the user input data D, P, and Y. We use cross-validation to determine the best values to use of those parameters.
 Here we explain step by step

 **First, we need to split the samples of P and Y matrix into training and testing set:**